Santa Shares Christmas Spirit

 “Everyone has a little post-holiday depression I suppose or lower mood after the excitement of Christmas,” he said.
 “Last year I saw upwards of 350 people — that’s 350 hugs.
 That’s a lot all of sudden to not have.”

-Santa’s spirit not only shapes the lives of millions of people each Christmas, but one special guy in northeastern NC.
+Santa’s spirit not only shapes the lives of millions of people each Christmas, but one special guy in Hertford.

 “Being Santa affects me very deeply,” he said.
 “Being Santa has changed some of my behavior.
 I take it very seriously— all of us do really.
 I think anything you feel that passionate about when it goes away, there’s a hole there.”